 Elderflower works especially well with gin, thanks to the spirit’s botanical flavours.
 Splash some in a glass with gin and tonic warer.
 If you’re floral obsessed, try making your elderflower G&T with Dillon’s rose gin from Ontario’s Niagara region.
 Or, forgo the alcohol altogether and mix elderflower syrup with plain seltzer.
 Fever Tree and Bottlegreen make elderflower soda (available at grocery stores), which might be the easiest way to mix up your next spring-inspired bevy.
 Of course, there’s also St. Germain, which is a French elderflower liqueur.
 Try it in our simple sweet, yet spicy cocktail.Recipe: Lemon-Elderflower Cupcakes

 Think of elderflower syrup as you would rosewater — a little goes a long way.
 In many cake and pastry recipes, elderflower is used to enhanced whipped cream or buttercream.
 Like liqueurs, elderflower cordial or syrup can also be poured over a cake to infuse it with flavour.

 Try it in place of rosewater in our Chantilly cream recipe (it pairs well with crepes).
-Yotam Ottolenghi — the king of cooking with flowers — has plenty of sweet and savoury elderflower recipes to choose from and Jamie Oliver even has a elderflower, lemon and pistachio cake recipe, if you want a real taste of the royal wedding.
+Yotam Ottolenghi — the king of cooking with flowers — has plenty of sweet and savoury elderflower recipes to choose from and the Chatelaine Kitchen developed a no-fuss lemon-elderflower cupcake recipe inspired by the royal wedding cake.